Our Non-Human Staff

 It was when sectioned for 5 months in 2005 that I discovered the power of engaging with my fellow patients.
 It taught me how meaningful discussions with my peers could be.
 These relationships helped me get well and have given me the insight to stay well.
 I credit my peers as a force for good that cannot be underestimated.
 This is not a trendy concept or fad but an essential part of my daily life and a source of great strength.
-I have been working as Director of this organisation since 2007.
+I have been working at this organisation since 2007.

 It has been 100% user led for several years now and has developed organically using the skills and expertise of the amazing people who work here.
 All have benefited from the help of their peers and want to share this on a more professionalised footing.
 We now have a broad range of services which are innovative and sophisticated and totally designed, developed and delivered by ‘us’.